simonerom/iotex-docs/README.md

 - Multichain subprotocol manages sub-chain management and cross-chain communication which is a work-in-progress.

 In the IoTeX network, transactions (the atomic operation unit to interact with the blockchain data) are referred to as "actions", and there are six types of actions corresponding to the six subprotocols as described.
 More information can be found [here](https://github.com/iotexproject/iotex-proto/blob/master/proto/types/action.proto).

+### Private Key and Address

+IoTeX's Private Key is 64 random hex characters, e.g., `90bf89cd944df5c6d8281b132783277c1760537809c534fc54dda34c4edfb4f4`, and the corresponding Public Key is derived from the private key using ECDSA (secp256k1), which is exactly the same as Ethereum.
+The public key can be recovered from a signed message using [this util](https://github.com/ethereum/go-ethereum/blob/master/crypto/signature_cgo.go#L36).

+IoTeX has a human readable address looks like `io1nyjs526mnqcsx4twa7nptkg08eclsw5c2dywp4`, which takes the following steps to be constructed:
+1. Generating a random private key and the corresponding public key;
+2. Apply keccak256 hash function to the public key, exluding the first byte (hash := keccak256(pk[1:]);
+3. Take the late 20 bytes as the payload (payload := hash[12:]), which is the byte representation of the address;
+4. Apply [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) encoding on the payload and adding io prefix.

+Please refer to [this repo](https://github.com/iotexproject/iotex-address) for details.

 ## :runner: Build and Run